-The ability of an object or material to resume or regain its normal shape or original shape after being stretched or compressed called as Elasticity.
+The ability of an object or material to resume or regain its normal shape or original shape after being stretched or compressed called Elasticity.

-It is the state of being strong enough in order to withstand adverse conditions or rough handling called as Toughness.
+It is the state of being strong enough in order to withstand adverse conditions or rough handling called Toughness.

 It is also defined as the Area under P.(Delta) curve up to Failure is called as Toughness.